rsyslog/rsyslog/source/configuration/actions.rst

    This directive will timeout previous messages seen if they are older than 20 minutes.
 In the example above, the count would now be always 1 and consequently no rule would ever be triggered.

+-  **action.errorfile** string

+   When an action is executed, some messages may permanently fail.
+   Depending on configuration, this could for example be caused by an offline target or exceptionally non-numerical data inside a numerical database field.
+If action.errorfile is specified, those messages are written to the specified file.
+If it is not specified (the default), messages are silently discarded.

+   The error file format is JSON.
+It contains the failed messages as provided to the action in question, the action name as well as the rsyslog status code roughly explaining why it failed.

 -  **action.execOnlyOnceEveryInterval** integer
    Execute action only if the last execute is at last seconds in the past (more info in ommail, but may be used with any action)